damarbob/StarCore/README.md

 ## Module Autoloading

 StarCore automatically discovers and loads modules located in the `modules/` directory (and `modules/.star-dev/` for development modules).
-This process happens during the `pre_system` event.
+This process happens **immediately** when the library is loaded (before the `pre_system` event) to ensure namespaces and event listeners are available during the application bootstrapping.

 1.  **Namespace Registration**: The autoloader automatically registers the module's namespace based on its directory name.
 For example, a module in `modules/Blog` will have the `Blog` namespace registered.
 2.  **Initialization**: If an `init.php` file exists in the module's root, it is executed.
 This is the ideal place to register hooks or perform other setup tasks.